flomio/flomio_drivers_android/ACR1255U/README.md

  2. Select Import project (Eclipse ADT, Gradle, etc.)

- 3. In the Project Files, Select app -> app -> build.gradle
+ 3. Once imported, open the Project navigator on left sidebar (1: Project).
+Then select "Project" from the drop down at the top portion of the Project Navigator and select app -> app -> build.gradle

  4. Set compileSdkVersion and targetSdkVersion to 23.